-- Explore the charming old town and many museums of high-altitude Quito
+- Explore the UNESCO-listed Old Town and museums of Quito

 - Soak in the volcanic hot springs of Papallacta

 - Hike around an active volcano in the town of Baños

 - Trek to waterfalls in the Amazon rainforest